• Skip to main content

 Often sauces, chutneys and other condiments come with a lot of 'hidden' sugars.
 So it's easy to overlook the fact they aren't necessarily very healthy.
 This beetroot chutney does contain sugar but much less than shop bought chutneys do (and less than most chutney recipes call for).

-Beetroot chutney ingredients and substitutions
+Beet chutney recipe ingredients and substitutions

-• Apple: use a sour variety (such as Bramley or Granny Smiths).
+• Apple: Use a sour variety (such as Bramley or Granny Smiths).
 If using a cooking apple (Bramley) use either one very small one or half of a larger one.

 • Red onion.